The mechanic lives and breathes Ferraris and is surrounded by exotic Italian sports cars at his Meltham garage Italia Autosport.

 “This isn’t a job, it’s a way of life,” he enthuses.
 “We are so passionate about what we do.
 It’s just a magical thing; the noise, the smell, everything Ferrari stands for, it gets in your blood.”

-With customers coming from all over the UK and as far away as Spain, John said the success of his business was down to decades of experience and doing things the old fashioned way.
+With customers coming from all over the UK and as far away as America, John puts the success of his business down to decades of experience and doing things the old fashioned way.

-The skill levels expected at his garage were so high he once had to dismiss a former Formula 1 mechanic who hadn’t been up to his high standards.
+The skill levels expected at his garage are so high that he once had to dismiss a former Formula 1 mechanic who hadn’t been up to his high standards.

 As well as being a highly coveted Ferrari expert John’s racing career is also the envy of many a driving enthusiast.